Kirklees Stadium: South Stand

 The Magic Rock Brewing Stand as it is known for sponsorship reasons is an all seated stand built into a bank and is completely covered as well as having the big screen.
 The stand is generally the away stand for visiting fans in both football and rugby, for football, it used to be completely for away fans but it is now shared with home fans with segregation netting.
-From 2017–18 a new segregation system was implemented with away fans given 2,500 tickets instead of 2,000.
+From 2017 to 2018 a new segregation system was implemented with away fans given 2,500 tickets instead of 2,000.